wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-4.md

 ![Confused](../images/common-engineering-journal-4-3.png)

 **WIIFM**?
-First of all you will be part of a team that is curious, but despises TLAs (three-lettered acronyms).
-We prefer the question "_what is in it for me_" instead of "_WIIFM_" - it is clear and avoids confusion, awkward pauses and Google'ing.
+First, you will be part of a team that is curious but despises TLAs (three-lettered acronyms).
+We prefer the question "_what is in it for me_" instead of "_WIIFM_" - it is clear and avoids confusion, awkward pauses, and Google'ing.

 **We are a diverse family of engineers**, working in one or more of three functional roles. **Pathfinders** are engineers that are part of shared services we rotate through software engineering teams to share their experience and bring real-world learnings back to our team.
 These rotations can last from hours to months, fostering **curiosity** and [T-shaped](https://medium.com/making-meetup/t-shaped-engineering-on-meetup-pro-1e0a38df7f5b) engineering.